YuanchenBei/ColdRec/README.md

 | 18     | [GoRec: A Generative Cold-start Recommendation Framework](https://dl.acm.org/doi/abs/10.1145/3581783.3612238)  |   GoRec   | MM 2023 |
 | 19     | [Contrastive Collaborative Filtering for Cold-Start Item Recommendation](https://arxiv.org/pdf/2302.02151)  |   CCFRec   | WWW 2023 |
 | 20     | [Aligning Distillation For Cold-start Item Recommendation](https://dl.acm.org/doi/10.1145/3539618.3591732)  |    ALDI   | SIGIR 2023 |

+---
+## 💐 Acknowledgements
+The codebase architecture of ColdRec on some foundational operators is based on the **excellent repo [SelfRec](https://github.com/Coder-Yu/SELFRec)**.
+Thanks to their pioneering open-sourced work!

+The suggestions provided by **open-source community users** are of great help in improving this framework.
+Thanks to them!